klekkala/bb_blue_api/Readme.md

 `float get_dc_jack_voltage()`

-Gets the dc voltage supplied to the jack
+returns the DC power jack voltage on the robotics cape this accounts for the voltage divider ont he cape

 Returns the value of the dc voltage on success.